IRC 7702 Pros and Cons

 A 7702 plan is not a retirement plan, it’s a life insurance policy.
 In fact, any life insurance policy could be called a “7702 plan” because all life insurance policies are covered by section 7702 of the Internal Revenue Code (IRC).
 Many insurance agents use the term “7702 plan” to avoid saying life insurance right away in conversations with potential clients.
 But obviously, life insurance is not inherently bad if it’s set up correctly to meet the proper needs.

-Here at Life Benefits, we design or review “7702 plans” for our clients daily – and we call these policies by their authentic names: Participating Whole Life Insurance, Indexed Universal Life Insurance, etc.
+Here at McFie Insurance, we design or review “7702 plans” for our clients daily – and we call these policies by their authentic names: Participating Whole Life Insurance, Indexed Universal Life Insurance, etc.

 Many advisors will tell you that you should pay as little as possible for your life insurance.
 But high premiums are not always bad when you’re in the right financial situation.
 In fact, when a policy is designed well, higher premiums can help you build cash value and overcome the cost of insurance faster.